Last updated on November 13th, 2018 at 09:49 am

 But rather, to introduce it to you as a simple method if you are not started in investing yet.

 First state bridge is a “balanced-risk” fund that helps you get invested into equities and bonds together.

 - Performance is smoother than pure equity etf/funds or investing in shares.

 As shown below, it is held almost 50%-50% allocation and investing into such a fund gives you FREE auto-rebalancing between equities and bonds!

-How does it compare to other “balanced funds?”
+It compares well to other CPFOA “balanced funds?”

 There are the only these few CPF approved balanced funds.

 It has superior 3y, 5y and 10y average p.a performance than its peers.
 The results in the table is already nett performance.

 The FTIF Templeton Global balanced fund is abit different as it will invest for you globally (as its mandate) and some will be into US equities